-When Benjamin Franklin famously wrote that “in this world, nothing can be said to be certain, except death and taxes,” he neglected to mention a third absolute: our government’s eternal failure to agree on how high those taxes should be and what they should pay for.
+When Benjamin Franklin wrote that “in this world, nothing can be said to be certain, except death and taxes,” he left out a third inevitability: fierce disagreements over tax rates and spending.

 As long as our government spends a lot more than it takes in, taxation will continue to be a cause of strife between conservatives and liberals, the former fighting for lower taxes and smaller government; the latter for higher taxes on the wealthy and increased revenue for public services.
 It’s like a boring version of the NeverEnding Story (without cool flying animals).
 So why should you care?
 This is your hard-earned cash.
 The federal budget is primarily made up of revenue from your income and payroll taxes.
 But it’s hard to figure out how that cash is divvied up.
 Along those lines, Google and Eyebeam in 2012 put out a call to graphic designers and developers to help visualize how our federal income tax dollars are spent.
 The Data Viz Challenge, as it was called, drew some cool entries, including these two visualizations (click on each to view interactively):